rch-iv/synthetic-obedience-systems/README.md

 ## **Author Statement**

-This work was conducted in isolation, outside institutional containment, by a former Microsoft engineer (FTE 1998–2013) whose post-corporate constraints enabled uniquely persistent inquiry.
+This work was conducted in isolation, outside institutional containment, by a former Microsoft engineer (1998–2013) whose post-corporate constraints enabled uniquely persistent inquiry.

 I can observe.
 I can build.
 And now, I transmit.